putovandre/neurology-navigator_test_2015/README.md

 # neurology-navigator_test_2015
-Test for html, css, js proficiency
+Test of the html, css, js proficiency